jagadeeshgudditi/POC/README.md

 # POC

-for prerequsites for running are
+Install prerequesites & dependencies

    - ansible should be installed
      pip and python3 should be installed

-Install prerequesites & dependencies

    - pip install django djangorest-framework pip install ansible_runner